top of page

 Q5

-How long does window tinting last?
+How long does window tint last?

 Q6

-Can window tinting be removed?
+Can window tint be removed?

 Q7

-Does window tinting affect visibility at night?
+Does window tint affect visibility at night?

 Q8

-Can I wash my windows after tinting?
+Can I wash my windows after they get tinted?

 It's recommended to wait at least a few days before washing newly tinted windows to allow the film to fully adhere.
 When cleaning tinted windows, use a mild soap and a soft, non-abrasive cloth to avoid scratching the film.
+Invisible Glass is another great product that we use, as it is ammonia free and safe for the tint.

 Q9